How to Run a Technical Website Audit Without Getting Lost in the Details

 What Is a Technical SEO Audit (and Why Should You Care)?

 Think of your website like a car.
 Even if it looks polished from the outside, it still needs regular maintenance to run smoothly.
 A technical SEO audit is like taking your site to a trusted mechanic.
-It checks whether all the parts like speed, structure, and links are working the way they should, so Google can find it and visitors can navigate it without issues.
+It checks whether all the parts - speed, structure, and links are working the way they should, so Google can find it and visitors can navigate it without issues.

 A Simple Website Audit Checklist (No Platforms or Agencies Required)